RealCocoArdo/BitcoinOverview/README.md

 ### Open a pull-request or Issue
 Make a pull-request or Issue where you explain what changes you would make.
 ### Contact a Maintainer
-In case you struggle with Github or only want add something small you can contact a Maintaier via social media.
+In case you struggle with Github or only want add something small you can contact a Maintainer via social media.
 ### Goals
 * Having a Website were unexpirienced and expirienced users are able to find everything the want to know about Bitcoin.
 * Providing the source information.
 No self created content.